Honda Jazz Review & Prices

 With the ‘Sport’ mode engaged, the steering weight goes up a little and there’s more responsiveness from the throttle.
 That doesn’t change the characteristics of the Jazz much though, as it’s not the most fun to drive on a twisty road – especially when compared to a Volkswagen Polo or a Ford Fiesta.

-Being a lot taller than lower-sitting alternatives, there’s more body lean to deal with and you’ll find it’s easier to push wider through a corner if you’re driving harder – not like you would with a Jazz anyway.
+Being a lot taller than lower-sitting alternatives, there’s more body lean to deal with and you’ll find it’s easier to push wider through a corner if you’re driving harder – not that the Jazz in any way encourages you to want to do so.

 Space and practicality